 Do not speak to insurance company representatives or anyone else involved in the potential or current lawsuit unless it is via your birth injury attorney.

-A request for medical records should be made in writing and must include details like the patient’s social security number, address, date of birth, and other pertinent details.
+A request for medical care records should be made in writing and must include details like the patient’s social security number, address, date of birth, and other pertinent details.

-Requesting medical records must be done in a timely fashion and may require payment or fees due to the records department of the medical facility or institution providing the records.
+Requesting medical care records must be done in a timely fashion and may require payment or fees due to the records department of the medical facility or institution providing the records.

 What Do I Do During a Birth Injury Lawsuit?

-Prior to bringing up a birth injury medical malpractice lawsuit, be sure to request your medical records and consult with an experienced birth injury lawyer to review the records and get guidance as to your potential cause of action, appropriate jurisdiction to file a lawsuit, the parties at fault, and other details.
+Prior to bringing up a birth injury medical malpractice lawsuit, be sure to request your medical care records and consult with an experienced birth injury lawyer to review the records and get guidance as to your potential cause of action, appropriate jurisdiction to file a lawsuit, the parties at fault, and other details.

 All communication with the defendants or potential defendants during a birth injury medical malpractice case should be through your attorney.